Topics Map > Critical Thinking

 • Focus on two or three concepts that are similar enough to challenge or confuse students.
 Determine which features of these concepts are most critical for students to recognize or understand.

-• Create a template of the Defining Features Matrix activity.
+• Create a template for the Defining Features Matrix activity.

-• Make a list of defining features that each concept does or does not possess.
+• Make a list of defining features each concept possesses or does not possess.
 After drawing up the list, add a limited number of shared features.

 • Create a table with features listed down the left side and concepts across the top.